pilotmoon/PopClip-Extensions/README.md

 - [`popclip.pressKey()`](https://pilotmoon.github.io/PopClip-Extensions/interfaces/PopClip.html#pressKey) - presses a key combo, similar to a key press extension
 - `print()` - global debug printing function

 The JavaScript engine is Apple's JavaScriptCore, which is part of macOS.
 Language features depend on which version of macOS PopClip is running on.
-The minimum requirement for PopClip is currently macOS 10.13.6 and scripts can assume it is safe to use all ES2017 and earlier language features and core libraries.
+The minimum requirement for PopClip is currently macOS 10.13.6 and scripts can assume it is safe to use all features marked as "Safari 10.1" and below in MDN ([example](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function#browser_compatibility))).
+This seems to correspond to ES2017.
 Newer language features may be available on higher versions of macOS.

 #### Error handling and debugging